 Utilizing local search engine optimization is one of the best ways to help your small business show up in relevant local search results in Google and other search engines.
 But there are a lot of mistakes that business owners can make with local SEO that could potentially hurt the credibility and online presence of their businesses.
 To keep your business on track with local search, here are 11 common local SEO mistakes to avoid!

-Not Setting Up a Google My Business Listing
+Not Setting Up a Google Business Profile Listing

-Creating a Google My Business profile is essential to your local SEO strategy.
-In fact, almost 96% of local businesses with a Google My Business listing are viewed about 25 times per month in search results, which gives you insight into how effective this local listing tool is.
-If you don’t have a Google My Business profile, you could be missing out on connecting with potential customers online—plus, your business is less likely to show up in Google’s local pack and in Google Maps.
+Creating a Google Business Profile (formerly Google My Business) is essential to your local SEO strategy.
+In fact, almost 96% of local businesses with a Google Business Profile listing are viewed about 25 times per month in search results, which gives you insight into how effective this local listing tool is.
+If you don’t have a Google Business Profile, you could be missing out on connecting with potential customers online—plus, your business is less likely to show up in Google’s local pack and in Google Maps.
 This profile is free and easy to set up.

 Not Selecting Business Categories